 Can I get enough curcumin from just eating turmeric in food?

 Regular cooking with turmeric provides health benefits, but much less curcumin than research doses.
+A teaspoon of turmeric powder contains about 150-200mg of curcumin.
+Studies use 500-2,000mg daily.
 For therapeutic effects, you’d need supplements or enhanced absorption methods.
+However, populations that regularly cook with turmeric (like in India) show lower rates of inflammation-related diseases.

 How long does it take to see benefits from turmeric?